 Upon successful completion of this module you will be able to:

-- recall the syntax and intuitive semantics of programming languages
+- recall the syntax and intuitive semantics of some common programming languages

-- design and implement programs in C++ and Prolog that conform to a given specification
+- design and implement programs in the Imperative and Declarative paradigms that conform to a given specification

 - develop concurrent programs using PThreads that conform to a given specification